Representing spherical tensors with scalar-based machine-learning models: Make it practical: the -MCoV model

 \subsection{Atom-centered reference frames}

 As already mentioned, the results from Prop.~\ref{corollary2} and Prop.~\ref{corollary5} are impractical due to the scaling with respect to the number of atoms, even in the simplification offered by permutation invariant symmetry.
-Two separate problems arise: How to simplify the expression to have more favorable scaling and how to describe the scalar functions.
+Two separate problems arise: how to simplify the expression to have more favorable scaling and how to describe the scalar functions.
 We will now address the former, postponing the discussion on the latter to Sec.~\ref{sec:Tensor_basis}.

-Starting from Eq.~\eqref{eq:harmonic-expansion-1stq} we can momentarily assume that we can cherry-pick three vectors in the input $\{\bm q_\alpha\}_{\alpha=1}^3 \subset \{\br_i\}_{i=1}^n$, such that they span the full space $\mS$ (which we recall being the space generated by the input vectors, $\mS= \text{span}(\{\br_i\})$).
+Starting from Eq.~\eqref{eq:harmonic-expansion-1stq} we can see how the number of scalar function is unsustainable for any practical purposes.
+Indeed, for an harmonic tensor of degree $\lambda$ and for $n$ vectors in the input space, this number is $n^\lambda$ for proper tensors.
+An almost identical observation can be done from Eq.~\eqref{eq:expansion_pseudotensors} for the case of pseudotensors.
+As pointed out in \autoref{sec:permut_invariance}, permutational invariance can provide a significant reduction of these numbers, making it more manageable even for relatively large $n$ and $\lambda$.
+However, while this reduction is most effective when all the vectors belong to the same color, the scaling problem is always present for terms that include two or more vectors belonging to different colors.
+Even more, to fully use permutational invariance, one has to sacrifice generality and provide ad hoc expressions for all possible combinations of different colors.
+In the following, we will introduce and employ a different strategy, consisting of using only three effective vectors: starting again from Eq.~\eqref{eq:harmonic-expansion-1stq} we can momentarily assume that we can cherry-pick three vectors in the input $\{\bm q_\alpha\}_{\alpha=1}^3 \subset \{\br_i\}_{i=1}^n$, such that they span the full space $\mS$ (which we recall being the space generated by the input vectors, $\mS= \text{span}(\{\br_i\})$).
 Leveraging the linearity of the maximal coupling, we can further assume to write all the vectors $\{\br_i\}$ of the input as a linear combination of these three vectors only.
-Clearly, this procedure is not well-defined globally: For example, the vectors $\{\bm q_\alpha\}$ can continuously become coplanar (or even aligned) while the space $\mS$ remains unchanged.
+Clearly, this procedure is not well-defined globally: for example, the vectors $\{\bm q_\alpha\}$ can continuously become coplanar (or even aligned) while the space $\mS$ remains unchanged.
 However, for vectors for which these assumptions hold, using the results of Eq.~\eqref{eq:fundamental_identity} and Corollary~\ref{corollary2}, we obtain the following general expressions for a tensor $\bm T_\lambda$, separated by values of the angular momentum $\lambda$.
 For $\lambda=1$, we get

 The expression for $\lambda =2 $ is obtained by summing the two terms:

 where we notice that, by applying Eq.~\eqref{eq:fundamental_identity}, the first sum does not contain $\bm q_3$.
 The more general expression for $\lambda\geq 3$ is